Sleep Calculator

 Wake time from bedtime

 The calculator starts at age 6 because CDC guidance for toddlers and preschoolers includes naps.
-A single overnight sleep chart would be a confusing fit for age groups whose recommended total sleep may be split across night sleep and daytime naps.
+A single overnight sleep plan would be a confusing fit for age groups whose recommended total sleep may be split across night sleep and daytime naps.

 Sleep calculator FAQ